-Tracey Braden enters her first season as the head coach for the Sewanee Women's Basketball program.
+Tracey Braden enters her second season as the head coach for the Sewanee Women's Basketball program.

 Braden comes to Sewanee after serving as the head women's basketball coach for the past 10 seasons at NCAA Division III institution Westminster College in Fulton, Mo.